bestia-dev/rust01_the_beginning/README.md

 So for developing desktop apps it is a good start to have the developer environment inside Windows.
 1. Go to https://www.rust-lang.org and choose `GET STARTED`.
 2. Find the `RUSTUP-INI.EXE` (6MB) Download it.
 3. Run it.
 Windows Defender will warn you that the app is unrecognized.
 Choose `More info` and `Run anyway`.
-Take your responsabilities!
+Take your responsibilities!
 4. Read the text in the console and answer with default choices.
 They are ok for the first time install.
 5. If you don't have `Tools for Visual Studio 2019` for C++ installed on your machine, you will get a warning by the installer and instruction what to do.
 Find the installation of C++ tools here and install it: